florating/skincare-routine-helper/README.md

     - [x] 10/07: product_ingredients

 #### **Setup user login:**
+- [x] 10/08: setup login page
+- [x] 10/08: setup new user registration page
+    - [x] 10/09: confirm that this connects to the database
 - [x] 10/11: setup user login system
     - [x] review: hashing passwords
     - [x] 10/09: setup basic login system
     - [x] 10/11: setup login system using flask-login
-- [x] 10/08: setup login page
-- [x] 10/08: setup new user registration page
-- [x] 10/09: confirm that this connects to the database
+        - 10/11: had an issue where the terminal in VS code that was running my server crashed with this error message:
+        - `The terminal process "/bin/bash" terminated with exit code: 1.`
+        - Restarting VS code seemed fix it...??
     - [x] 10/11: setup logout function

 *[Click here](#the-skincare-routine-helper) to go back to the top.*